bemniller/bemniller/README.md

 <h1>Hello!</h1><br>
-My name is Benjamin Miller and I have experience in the following fields:<br>
+My name is Benjamin Miller and I have experience in the following fields:<br><br>
 <ul>
 <li>Educational Technology</li>
 <li>Learning and Design</li>